Inshirahk/Project-3-/README.md

 3. Data Processing & Exporting

+Data Import & Structuring: Michel worked on importing data using PostgreSQL, ensuring the data was properly structured and formatted, making it accessible for the rest of the group.
+By extracting the data efficiently, other team members were able to begin their respective tasks.

 SQL Data Structuring: Tyquese developed an SQL script that refines the database schema by removing unnecessary tables, restructuring data storage, and ensuring consistent column naming.

 Data Cleaning & Preparation: Isaiah imported datasets into pandas dataframes, handled missing values, and added a "Region" column to the VSRR dataset.
 This new column standardized geographic classifications, enhancing regional analysis.